Loose Connections: Production

-The film was the first produced script from Maggie Brooks, a tv playwright.
+The film was the first produced script from Maggie Brooks, a TV playwright.

-Three quarters of the budget came from the NFFC with the rest coming from Virgin Films.
+Three quarters of the budget came from the National Film Finance Corporation with the rest coming from Virgin Films, their first film production.

 Release

+Loose Connection was the closing film at the 1983 London Film Festival.

-The film was not released in New York until 1988.
-The New York Times said "Nothing happens in Loose Connections that isn't announced ahead of time, but the movie is very decently acted by Mr. Rea and especially by Miss Duncan...
+The film was not released in the United States until 1988.
+Vincent Canby in The New York Times said "Nothing happens in Loose Connections that isn't announced ahead of time, but the movie is very decently acted by Mr. Rea and especially by Miss Duncan...
 The film... is bright, articulate, gentle and completely unsurprising."

+Filmink argued "everyone involved was very talented but the movie didn't quite click."